catwomey/catwomey.github.io/_posts/2015-07-23-go-mobile-intro.markdown

 ##Installing an example

 Let's see if we can compile and install some go code.
 Google has provided some [examples](https://godoc.org/golang.org/x/mobile/example) we can use.
-For the sake of simplicity i'm only going to talk about installing to android from here. (mostly because I don't have an iOS device to try)
+For the sake of simplicity I'm only going to talk about installing to android from here. (mostly because I don't have an iOS device to try)

 The following commands will install the sample applications